veeto

 Key Takeaways

-• Establishes a new Farm to School Program to connect California schools with local food producers.
+• Establishes the California Farm to School Program to connect local farms with school meal programs.

-• Requires schools to increase procurement of locally grown and minimally processed foods for meal programs.
+• Requires schools to increase procurement of California-grown foods for student meals.

-• Establishes a grant program and dedicated fund to support farm-to-school initiatives.
+• Creates a grant program to support farm-to-school initiatives and hands-on food education.

 Get Involved